dmphillippo/multinma/cran-comments.md

 This release addresses an "additional checks" UBSAN failure, caused by a memory allocation bug in Stan (https://github.com/stan-dev/rstan/issues/1111).
-The affected tests are now skipped on CRAN, until patched versions of rstan and StanHeaders are available.
+StanHeaders has now been patched which resolves the issue; no changes are necessary in multinma.
+Verified passing UBSAN checks with rocker/r-devel-san.

 In response to CRAN request, I have also: